George W. Bush 2004 presidential campaign: Slogan

-Bush's campaign never officially announced a campaign slogan.
-However, Bush's campaign made several bus tours bearing de facto slogans.
-These include the "Yes, America Can" Bus Tour and the "Heart and Soul" Bus Tour, which used the slogan "Moving America Forward".
-The 2004 Republican National Convention in New York City featured the slogan "A Safer World and More Hopeful America".
+The Bush-Cheney campaign slogan was "Yes, America Can!"
+The "Heart and Soul of America" tour used "Moving America Forward."
+The 2004 Republican National Convention in New York City featured "a safer world and a more hopeful America".

 Debates

 On September 20, the Bush campaign and the Kerry campaign jointly released a memorandum of understanding between the two campaigns.
 The 32-page MOU covered in minute detail many aspects of the staging and format for the presidential and vice-presidential debates.

 On September 30, Bush debated Kerry at University of Miami in Coral Gables, Florida in the first of three scheduled debates.
 Polls conducted immediately following the debate suggests that a majority of undecided voters believe that, while neither candidate committed any serious gaffes, Kerry fared better than Bush did.

 A second debate, in "town hall" format, was held on October 8 at Washington University in St. Louis with Charles Gibson moderating.
 Bush later attempted to deflect criticism of what was described as his scowling demeanor during the first debate, joking at one point about one of Kerry's remarks, "That answer made me want to scowl."

 The final debate occurred on October 13 at Arizona State University and was moderated by Bob Schieffer of CBS News.

 The only vice presidential debate between Vice President Dick Cheney and Senator John Edwards happened on October 5 at Case Western Reserve University.
 It was moderated by Gwen Ifill of the Public Broadcasting Service.